closeio/making.close.com/posts/building_better_email_integrations_pt_1.md

 Store sent mail using IMAP
 -----------------------
 When sending email through services like *MailChimp*, *ConstantContact*, or *ToutApp*, you may have been frustrated since sent mail isn't stored in your email account's Sent mail folder -- I know I was.
-So we made sure your mailbox stays up to date no matter if you're sending emails within Close.io or not.
+So we made sure your mailbox stays up to date no matter if you're sending emails within Close or not.

-If using a service like Gmail which stores all sent messages automatically, we additionally ensure the headers are consistent so scenarios where the FROM header contains ```"anthony@close.io"``` instead of ```"Anthony Nemitz <anthony@close.io>"``` don't occur.
+If using a service like Gmail which stores all sent messages automatically, we additionally ensure the headers are consistent so scenarios where the FROM header contains ```"anthony@close.com"``` instead of ```"Anthony Nemitz <anthony@close.com>"``` don't occur.
 This is just another way we try and make your email sending experience as consistent as possible.

 So, to grab the original headers from one of our sent messages we use the FETCH command.
 Note that this operation should be preformed before the messages are deleted (previous section).